ryanguill/ryanguill.github.io/_posts/2024-01-03-postgresql-wishlist.markdown

 <h2> Conclusion</h2>

 I want this to be a living document.
 I can't wait for someone to tell me how wrong I am in the comments.
 When that happens I'll update this list.
 And tell me what you thing I missed, the things you wish for - I'll add new ideas as well.
 And will be very happy to celebrate when any of these are addressed in PostgreSQL!
 I really hope this post is received in the spirit it is intended - the only reason I am making this post is because I believe and have seen amazing new capabilities added to PG over the years.
 PG release notes are one of my favorite things!
 These are not at all intended to be criticism.
 There are many many years of reasons why things are the way they are.
 But PG has so much potential to be bigger and better than it already is.

+Special thanks to Jacob Elder, Ian Burns, and Bryce Hipp for the help with this article.